tradingstrategy-ai/trading-strategy/README.md

 # Trading Strategy protocol client

-Trading Strategy client is a Python library for on-chain algorithmic trading.
+Trading Strategy client is a Python library for algorithmic trading on blockchains.
 It is using [backtesting data](https://tradingstrategy.ai/trading-view/backtesting) and [real-time price feeds](https://tradingstrategy.ai/trading-view) from [Trading Strategy Protocol](https://tradingstrategy.ai/).

 # Use cases

-* Analyse cryptocurrency investment opportunities on decentralised exchhanges (DEXes)
+* Analyse cryptocurrency investment opportunities on decentralised exchanges (DEXes)

 * Creating trading algorithms and trading bots that trade on DEXes